LagoonAtHome/jellyfin/README.md

 A basic lagoonisation of Jellyfin.

-Not function currently, as we must wait for NFS support in Lagoon.
+Not functioning currently, as we must wait for NFS support in Lagoon.